GoktugGuvercin/Rod-Cutting/README.md

 $$n = 3 \rightarrow \\{ \\ (1, 1, 1), \\ (1, 2), \\ (3) \\ \\}$$
 $$r_3 = max(p_{111}, p_{12}, p_3) \rightarrow r_3 = p_3 = 8$$

+In this perspective, we actually calculate all cutting combinations and compare their revenues.
+This maximizes the revenue for the odd of length $3$.
+To generalize this idea, we can at first split the odd into $2$ arbitrary pieces, and continue to do the same operation over newly generated pieces.
+While doint that, we need to decide on the length of these pieces, and at some point, we need to stop.
+Since we dont know ahead of time which value of $i$ optimizes the revenue, we are obliged to consider all possible options.
+The critical point is the fact that we prioritize the maximization of the revenue for spliting into every two pieces.
+This defines a recursive structure where the solution of original problem requires the investigation of smaller problems from same type.

+$$r_n = max(p_n, \\ r_1 + r_{n-1}, \\ r_2 + r_{n-2}, \\ \cdots, \\ r_{n-1} + r_1)$$

+Let's assume that you cut off the rod into two sub pieces.
+The optimal solution to our original rod actually incorporates the optimal solutions to those two sub pieces.
+To find it for both, we need to split again.
+This continues in a recursive manner.
+To summarize it, ***our approach is to maximize the revenue for every two pieces occuring after the cut off.*** This approach actually encapsulates our main intiution introduced before.

+$$r_3 = max(p_{111}, p_{12}, p_3)$$
+$$r_3 = max(r_1 + r_2, r_2 + r_1, p_3)$$

+If we make a comparison between them, the term $r_1 + r_2$ can be decomposed into $r_1 + r_1 + r_1$, which refers to $p_{111}$, or results into $p_{12}$, where $r_2$ is not recursively expanded, instead replaced to be $p_2$.
+Whether $r_n$ terms will be decomposed (expanded) into more sub-problems or replaced as $p_n$ relies on profit maximixation criterion in recursive structure.

+To be able solve this problem, we actually decompose it into their smaller versions, but from same type.
+We perform this in a recursive manner.